Amazon river dolphin: Threats

 Of the 15 dolphin carcasses found in the Japurá River in 2010–2011 surveys, 73% of the dolphins were killed for bait, disposed of, or abandoned in entangled gillnets.
 The data do not fully represent the actual overall number of deaths of the Amazon river dolphins, whether accidental or intentional, because a variety of factors make it extremely complicated to record and medically examine all the carcasses.
 Scavenger species feed upon the carcasses, and the complexity of the river currents make it nearly impossible to locate all of the dead animals.
 More importantly, the local fishermen do not report these deaths out of fear that a legal course of action will be taken against them, as the Amazon river dolphin and other cetaceans are protected under a Brazilian federal law prohibiting any takes, harassments, and kills of the species.

-The Amazon river is also threatened by the dumping of mercury into its waters from industrial mining, along with other harsh chemicals.
-Just like deforestation and burning, mercury in the water of the Amazon river is very dangerous for the fauna of the river.
-In 2019, F. Mosquera-Guerra at al, published a study that showed the presence of mercury in the Amazon river dolphins.
-They analyzed the dolphin's muscle tissue of different taxa of the Amazon basin and found high concentrations of mercury in the Tapajos River (Brazil) from an adult male of I. g. geoffrensis (pink dolphin).
+The Amazon river suffers from pollution by mercury from industrial and mining sources.
+High mercury concentrations were found in muscle tissue from a male Amazon river dolphin in the Tapajos River (Brazil), and in the body and milk of female dolphins.

+In September 2023, 154 Amazon river dolphins died in Brazil's Lake Tefé following record-high water temperatures of 40 C and reduced water levels during a drought.
+While there are ongoing studies by the Mamirauá Institute for Sustainable Development to determine the cause of the deaths, the leading hypothesis is that the elevated temperature caused algae in the lake to release a toxin that attacks the central nervous system.